 TERM DEFINITION Cultural capability Courses, workshops or seminars to build competency to reflect on intercultural interactions, creating awareness about the differences in perspectives and expectations that can occur when working with people from different backgrounds.
 Early Career Researchers Early Career Researchers are defined as being within 10 years of completing their highest research qualification, normally (but not necessarily) a PhD, who can demonstrate research independence.
-Parental and other forms of leave can be deducted from the 10-year post-qualification time limit .
+Parental and other forms of leave can be deducted from the 10-year post-qualification time limit 13 .
 Employee Employee refers to a person employed to do any work for hire or reward under an employment agreement.
 The hire or reward is almost always a wage or salary.
 Employees have all minimum employment rights under employment laws.
 Employment arrangement types Permanent employees - Permanent employees have the full set of employment rights and responsibilities.
 Employees have to meet certain criteria to qualify for some employment entitlements, such as parental leave, parental leave payments, annual holidays, sick leave and bereavement leave.
-There may be small differences between full-time or part-time employees because of their work patterns.
+There may be small differences between full-time or part-time employees because of their work patterns14.
 Fixed term - A fixed-term (temporary) employee's employment will end on a specified date or when a particular event occurs.
-A fixed-term employee might be someone who is brought in to replace another employees nave the same employment rights and responsibilities as permanent employees, except that their jobs will finish at the end of the fixed term (and sometimes the way in which they receive their annual holiday entitlement may be different).
-Casual - 'Casual employee' isn't defined in employee has no guaranteed hours of work, no regular pattern of work, and no ongoing expectation of employment.
+A fixed-term employee might be someone who is brought in to replace another employee on parental leave, to cover a seasonal peak or to complete a project.
+Fixed-term employees have the same employment rights and responsibilities as permanent employees, except that their jobs will finish at the end of the fixed term (and sometimes the way in which they receive their annual holiday entitlement may be different)15.
+Casual - 'Casual employee' isn't defined in employment legislation, but the term is usually used to refer to a situation where the employee has no guaranteed hours of work, no regular pattern of work, and no ongoing expectation of employment.
 The employer doesn't have to offer work to the employee, and the employee doesn't have to accept work if it's offered.
 The employee works as and when it suits both them and the employer.
 This can sometimes happen because it's hard for the employer to predict when the work needs to be done, or when the work needs to be done quickly.

-&lt;sup>13 Royal Society Te Apārangi
+13 Royal Society Te Apārangi

+15 Employment NZ

-- Employment NZ - Employment NZ
+14 Employment NZ